mcmullarkey/mlcheck/README.md

 `mlcheck --path path/to/your_file_name.py`

+To look back at all the past checks you've run using mlcheck you can query the mlcheck_output.db `sqlite` database that's automatically created when you run mlcheck for the first time.
+As long as you run `mlcheck` in the same folder, new checks will be appended to the database.

+`sqlite3 mlcheckoutput.db`
+`sqlite> select * from mlcheck_results`

+If you'd prefer to save your `mlcheck` results to a csv, run your commands like this

+`mlcheck --path path/to/your_file_name.py --output csv`

 Note: `mlcheck` is at an incredibly early stage and is under active development.
 Breaking changes are likely.